 Our most powerful device, offering flexible, high-throughput sequencing using up to 48 independent, high-capacity flow cells.
 PromethION 48 delivers complete genomic and transcriptomic characterisation of large numbers of plant lines.

-Offering two independently addressable PromethION Flow Cells for low-cost access to high-output sequencing — ideal smaller sample number plant genome sequencing projects.
+Offering two independently addressable PromethION Flow Cells for low-cost access to high-output sequencing, the PromethION 2 Integrated and PromethION 2 Solo are ideal smaller sample number plant genome sequencing projects.